 - "hexproof from [quality]" ability.
-Any effect that looks for a card with hexproof will find a card with a "hexproof from [quality]" ability. - 702.11f Multiple instances of the same hexproof ability on the same permanent or player are redundant.
+Any effect that looks for a card with hexproof will find a card with a "hexproof from [quality]" ability. - 702.11f "Hexproof from [quality A] and from [quality B]" is shorthand for "hexproof from [quality A]" and "hexproof from [quality B]"; it behaves as two separate hexproof abilities.
+If an effect causes an object with such an ability to lose hexproof from [quality A], for example, that object would still have hexproof from [quality B]. - 702.11g Multiple instances of the same hexproof ability on the same permanent or player are redundant.